 Specialized study and practice in various aspects of print journalism.
 May be repeated for credit when topics are changed.
 [Topics may include Investigative Reporting, Feature Writing, Editorial and Interpretive Writing, History of Journalism, Advanced Layout and Design.]
-Advanced standing or permission of instructor.
 3:0:3

-CA 455 Seminar in Journalism Education
+Seminar in Journalism Education